spsforks/QB64-Wiki/_SNDLOOP.md

 ## Example(s)

+## Example(s)
-*Example:* Loading a sound or music file and playing it in a loop until a key is pressed.
+ Loading a sound or music file and playing it in a loop until a key is pressed.

 ```vb